telerik/blazor-docs/components/button/overview.md

 To customize the style and the appearance of the Blazor Button, you can use the [built-in themes]({%slug themes-overview%}).
 Additionally, set the `Class` attribute to implement custom CSS rules or [configure the built-in appearance options]({%slug button-styling%}).

->tip To learn more about the appearance, anatomy, and accessibility of the Button, visit the [Progress Design System documentation](https://www.telerik.com/design-system/docs/components/button/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.
+>tip To learn more about the appearance, anatomy, and accessibility of the Button, visit the [Progress Design System Kit documentation](https://www.telerik.com/design-system/docs/components/button/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ## Button Parameters